 Childhood Domestic Violence

-When you grow up witnessing domestic violence in your childhood home, that’s childhood domestic violence.
+When you grow up witnessing domestic violence, that’s called, childhood domestic violence.

 What Is Childhood Domestic Violence?